John Sutter: Relationship with Native Americans

 Sutter's Fort had a central building made of adobe bricks, surrounded by a high wall with protection on opposite corners to guard against attack.
-It also had workshops and stores that produced all goods necessary for the New Helvetia settlement.
+It also had workshops and stores that produced necessary goods for the New Helvetia settlement.

-Sutter employed or enslaved Native Americans of the Miwok and Maidu tribes, the Hawaiians (Kanakas) he had brought, and also employed some Europeans at his compound.
+Sutter employed or enslaved Native Americans of the Miwok, Maidu, Nisenan, and Ohlone tribes, the Hawaiians (Kanakas) he had brought, and also employed some Europeans at his compound.
 He envisioned creating an agricultural utopia, and for a time the settlement was in fact quite large and prosperous.
 Prior to the Gold Rush, it was the destination for most immigrants entering California via the high passes of the Sierra Nevada, including the ill-fated Donner Party of 1846, for whose rescue Sutter contributed supplies.

 In order to build his fort and develop a large ranching/farming network in the area, Sutter relied on Indian labor.
 Some Native Americans worked voluntarily for Sutter (e.g. Nisenans, Miwoks, Ochecames), but others were subjected to varying degrees of coercion that resembled slavery or serfdom.
 Sutter believed that Native Americans had to be kept "strictly under fear" in order to serve white landowners.
 Housing and working conditions at the fort were very poor, and have been described as "enslavement", with uncooperative Indians being "whipped, jailed, and executed."
 Sutter's Native American "employees" slept on bare floors in locked rooms without sanitation, and ate from troughs made from hollowed tree trunks.
 Housing conditions for workers living in nearby villages and rancherías was described as being more favorable.
-Pierson Reading, Sutter’s fort manager, wrote in a letter to a relative that “the Indians of California make as obedient and humble slaves as the Negro in the South".
+Pierson Reading, Sutter's fort manager, wrote in a letter to a relative that “the Indians of California make as obedient and humble slaves as the Negro in the South".
 If Indians refused to work for him, Sutter responded with violence.
 Observers accused him of using "kidnapping, food privation, and slavery" in order to force Indians to work for him, and generally stated that Sutter held the Indians under inhumane conditions.
 Theodor Cordua, a German immigrant who leased land from Sutter, wrote: